The song of the waves

 The Burgundy version of a touring exhibition

-After the Musée Benoît-de-Puydt in Bailleul, the Château de Puyguilhem, the Château de Pierrefonds, the Tours de la Rochelle, the Château de Carrouges and the Domaine national du château d'Angers, it's the turn of the Château de Bussy-Rabutin to host this touring exhibition from the Centre des monuments nationaux.
+After the Musée Benoît-de-Puydt in Bailleul, the Château de Puyguilhem, the Château de Pierrefonds, the Towers of La Rochelle, the Château de Carrouges and the Château d’Angers National Estate, it's the turn of the Château de Bussy-Rabutin now hosts this touring exhibition from the Centre des monuments nationaux.

-These fantastic creatures echo the décor of the château, with mermaids and nymphs dotting the walls and grounds, while the story of Mélusine echoes that of Count Roger de Bussy-Rabutin and his mistress Madame de Montglas...
+These fantastic creatures echo the décor of the château, with mermaids and nymphs adorning the walls and grounds, while the story of Mélusine echoes that of Count Roger de Bussy-Rabutin and his mistress Madame de Montglas...

 Around the exhibition